felixnext/stock_trend_analysis/19-09_project-results.md

 * Use this stock data to predict the profitability of a stock on multiple time-scales
 * Combine both features to compute a similarity between stocks and provide recommendations to the user based on input keywords and stock ranking

+My desired outcome for the project is to have starting point for future experiments that provides data pre-processing and a set of baseline models that can be extended and enriched with additional data sources.

 ## Related Work & Libraries

 There are several other projects and libraries that are working on similar goals.
 Most tasks are focused on stock price prediction.